Jake Marisnick Preview, Player Props: Dodgers vs. Marlins

 - Marisnick has three doubles, two triples, two home runs and three walks while batting .237.

-- In 45.5% of his games this year (15 of 33), Marisnick has picked up at least one hit, and in three of those games (9.1%) he recorded more than one.
+- In 45.5% of his games this season (15 of 33), Marisnick has picked up at least one hit, and in three of those games (9.1%) he recorded multiple hits.

-- He has hit a home run in two of 33 games played this year, and in 2.4% of his plate appearances.

-- In six games this season (18.2%), Marisnick has picked up an RBI, including two games with multiple runs batted in.
+- In six games this year (18.2%), Marisnick has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once seven times this year (21.2%), including one multi-run game.
+- In seven of 33 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.